-Pro forma net tangible book value per share is determined at any date by subtracting our total liabilities from the total book value of our tangible assets and dividing the difference by the number of shares of Class A common stock, after giving effect to the Organizational Transactions, including the sale of 50,000,000 shares of Class A common stock in this offering at the assumed initial public offering price of \$25.50 per share, which is the midpoint of the estimated public offering price range set forth on the cover page of this prospectus, and the Assumed Redemption.
-Our pro forma net tangible book value (deficit) after this offering as of September 30, 2020 was \$(317.4) million, or \$(1.23) per share of Class A common stock.
-This represents an immediate increase in our net tangible book value to MLSH 1 and MLSH 2 of \$0.79 per share and an immediate dilution to new investors in this offering of \$26.73 per share.
+Pro forma net tangible book value per share is determined at any date by subtracting our total liabilities from the total book value of our tangible assets and dividing the difference by the number of shares of Class A common stock, after giving effect to the Organizational Transactions, including the sale of 60,000,000 shares of Class A common stock in this offering at the initial public offering price of \$27.00 per share and the Assumed Redemption.
+Our pro forma net tangible book value (deficit) after this offering as of September 30, 2020 was \$(313.0) million, or \$(1.21) per share of Class A common stock.
+This represents an immediate increase in our net tangible book value to MLSH 1 and MLSH 2 of \$0.91 per share and an immediate dilution to new investors in this offering of \$28.21 per share.
 We determine dilution by subtracting the pro forma net tangible book value per share after this offering from the amount of cash that a new investor paid for a share of Class A common stock.
 The following table illustrates this dilution: